Sinéad Rushe’s book, Michael Chekhov’s Acting Technique: A Practitioner’s Guide is now available.

 A talk by Sinéad Rushe

 In addition to developing his characteristic emphasis on the imagination and psychophysical acting, Chekhov also elaborated a rich set of ideas about scenography and theatre design.
-In this talk, Sinéad Rushe provides a fresh, synthetic account of this relatively under-appreciated side of Chekhov’s work.
-Drawing upon unpublished materials from the Michael Chekhov Studio/Dartington Hall archives in Devon, and in particular Chekhov’s own set, costume and character drawings, Sinéad examines how Chekhov’s interest in design was an important extension of his embodied acting practice and is essential to a complete understanding of his technique.
-She considers his legacy in the light of current thinking on scenography, and investigates its significance and value to contemporary theatre designers.
+In this talk, Sinéad Rushe provided a fresh, synthetic account of this relatively under-appreciated side of Chekhov’s work.
+Drawing upon unpublished materials from the Michael Chekhov Studio/Dartington Hall archives in Devon, and in particular Chekhov’s own set, costume and character drawings, Sinéad examined how Chekhov’s interest in design was an important extension of his embodied acting practice and is essential to a complete understanding of his technique.
+She considerd his legacy in the light of current thinking on scenography, and investigates its significance and value to contemporary theatre designers.

 Sinéad is an award-winning theatre director and Senior Lecturer in Acting and Movement at The Royal Central School of Speech and Drama, London.
 She is the author of Michael Chekhov’s Acting Technique: A Practitioner’s Guide, (Bloomsbury Methuen), and the co-translator into French of four plays by Howard Barker (published by Editions Théâtrales, Paris).